Meet the AAPG Europe Young Professionals:

 Young Professionals Representative of AAPG European Region

-Sam became a member of the AAPG as an undergraduate but it wasn’t until he joined the Student Chapter committee at Imperial College that he became actively involved with the society.
+Sam became a member of the AAPG as an undergraduate and first actively got involved with the society when he joined Student Chapter committee at Imperial College.
 During this time he helped to organise guest lecturers, careers and social events.
-After starting full-time with Chevron, Sam took up the position of Young Professional President in Aberdeen with the hope to rejuvenate interest in the AAPG in Europe’s oil capital.
-Over the past three years the Aberdeen YP chapter have held numerous networking and education events bringing together up to YPs from various companies in the city.
+After starting full-time with Chevron, Sam took up the position of Young Professional President in Aberdeen with the goal to rejuvenate interest in the AAPG in Europe’s oil capital.
+Over the past four years the Aberdeen YP chapter have held numerous networking and education events bringing together up to YPs from various companies across the city.
 The YP chapter has worked closely with the student chapter to engage those making the transition from academia to industry and has also formed excellent ties with the PESGB YPs.
-Sam has now holds the post of Young Professional Chair for the European Region and is determined to ensure that AAPG makes a lasting impression amongst the developing geoscientist in Europe!
+Sam has now holds the post of Young Professional Chair for the European Region and is determined to ensure that AAPG makes a lasting impression amongst the developing geoscientists in Europe!

 President of the Young Professional Committee of AAPG/PGK in the Netherlands.